orzubalsky/making-and-being/docs/EDIT_THIS/links.md

 Interview with Linda Goode Bryant.
+This website will launch on Monday, October 3rd with activities, assignments, readings, and videos.
+Until then, enjoy these links.

 [Book Launch October 25](https://www.hauserwirth.com/stories/23276-making-conversations-art-pedagogy)